KamaZz/laratrust/docs/docs/5.2/usage/concepts.md

 ## User ability

 More advanced checking can be done using the awesome `ability` function.
-It takes in three parameters (roles, permissions, options):
+It takes in three parameters (groups, permissions, options):

-* `roles` is a set of roles to check.
+* `groups` is a set of groups to check.
 * `permissions` is a set of permissions to check.
 * `options` is a set of options to change the method behavior.

-Either of the roles or permissions variable can be a pipe separated string or an array:
+Either of the groups or permissions variable can be a pipe separated string or an array:

 ```php
 $user->ability(['admin', 'owner'], ['create-post', 'edit-user']);